 Sources

-Gene F. Bals
+Gene Bals [Texas, USA]

 There is some duplication between our sites, which I found necessary for context, but I’ll keep it to a minimum.